-John-Paul is consulted by courts, provincial governments and the federal government on family law matters and legislative reforms.
-He was a member of the British Columbia Attorney General’s Family Relations Act Review Advisory Committee and Family Law Act Advisory Group and the Provincial Court of British Columbia’s Family Law Rules Committee, and currently serves on Justice Canada’s Advisory Group on Public Legal Education and Information for Bill C-78 .
+John-Paul is consulted by law societies, courts, provincial governments and the federal government on family law matters, public legal education and legislative and procedural reform.
+He was a member of the British Columbia Attorney General’s Family Relations Act Review Advisory Committee and Family Law Act Advisory Group and the Provincial Court of British Columbia’s Family Law Rules Committee, and currently serves on Justice Canada’s Advisory Group on Public Legal Education and Information for Bill C-78 and the Law Society of British Columbia’s Alternate Legal Service Providers Taskforce.
 He has given evidence as an expert on family law issues to the Senate Standing Committee on Legal and Constitutional Affairs.